 - a.
 Additional Insured.
-The "Persons Insured" provision on each policy shall include as additional insureds: (1)"Monterey Peninsula Water Management District, their officers, directors, agents and employees". - b.
+The "Persons Insured" provision on each policy shall include as additional insureds: (1)"Monterey Peninsula Water Management District, their officers, directors, agents and employees".
+Refer to Special Conditions in the Call for Bids for additional insured. - b.
 Waiver of Subrogation.
 Contractor hereby waives any and all right of recovery against (1) the Monterey Peninsula Water Management District, their officers, directors, agents, and employees for any loss or damage sustained by the Contractor which is insured under valid and collectible insurance policy or policies secured pursuant to Paragraph 5.02 or any other property insurance applicable to the activities of the Contractor.